kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 ### 2. Add environment variables

 3. Create a file called `.env` in the folder `cil-road-segmentation/road_segmentation_main`.
-This file should contain the configuration of the data collection directory as well as the output directory.
+This file should contain the configuration of the data directory as well as the output directory.
     - `cd road_segmentation_main/`
     - `vim .env`
 4. Add the following environment variables to the file: